Arcserve ShadowXafe With Wasabi

 Picture2.png

-9. In the Management Login window, select the vCenter or ESXi host address from the Management Solution dropdown menu.
+8. From the Management Login tab, in the Management Login section, select vCenter or ESXi host address from the Management Solution drop-down, then enter the user credentials, and click Next.

 Screen_Shot_2021-03-24_at_9.16.22_PM.png